mehdimashayekhi/codeChallenge-Interview-Practice/README.md

 # codeChallenge/Interview practice

-This repo includes some of the coding challenges I have solved just for fun and keep my coding skills sharp
+This repo includes some of the coding challenges from Hackerrank and LeetCode, I have solved just for fun and keep my coding skills sharp